anuket-project/anuket-specifications/doc/tech/usecases.md

 -  Remote analysis, isolation and serviceability
 -  Resource restrictions
 -  Cloud Infrastructure overhead minimization
--	 Separation of concerns
+-	 Separation of concerns.
--	 Cloud nativeness
+-	 Cloud nativeness.
--  Geographical presence and data origin
+-  Geographical presence and data origin.
--  Data locality, protection and regulatory fulfilments
+-  Data locality, protection and regulatory fulfilments.
--	 Resilience and Availability
+-	 Resilience and Availability.
--  WAN connectivity availability, capabilities and quality
+-  WAN connectivity availability, capabilities and quality.
--  Autonomous local infrastructure functionality and operations
+-  Autonomous local infrastructure functionality and operations.
--  Heterogeneous Infrastructure
+-  Heterogeneous Infrastructure.
--	 Workload diversity
+-	 Workload diversity.
--  Support of Telco and non-Telco workloads
+-  Support of Telco and non-Telco workloads.
--  Specific priority, control and orchestration concerns
+-  Specific priority, control and orchestration concerns.

 <a name="5.1.5"></a>
 ### 5.1.5 Use cases